STMicroelectronics/ispu-examples/ism330is_lsm6dso16is/sdft/README.md

 ## 3 - Interrupts

-The configuration generates an interrupt on INT1 when the DFT magnitudes are computed for the new sample and available in output registers.
+The configuration generates an interrupt on INT1 when the DFT magnitudes are computed for the new sample and available in the output registers.

 ------